swcarpentry/visualization-novice/_episodes/01-introduction.md

   and graphical representation of the results."
 ---

-**Welcome to the Software Carpentry lesson on Data Visualization for novices**
+## Welcome to the Software Carpentry lesson on Data Visualization for novices

+### Setup

 Make sure you have followed the [setup instructions][setup] before moving onto the next episodes.